Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
   <tr>
     <th> effect </th>
-    <td> banish a ‘Darquess’ Spell/Trap from your Deck </td>
+    <td> banish a ‘Darquess’ Spell/Trap from the Deck </td>
     <td> Set a banished ‘Darquess’ Spell/Trap </td>
     <td> mill a ‘Darquess’ monster </td>
   </tr>
 </table>

 ### Level 7
-This self-dealt damage triggers the effects of the 3 Level 7 monsters, which are simliarly non-once-per-turn.
+This self-dealt damage allows the 3 Level 7 monsters to be Summoned, which have 2300 ATK.

 > If either player takes damage (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, and if you do, you can increase this card’s Level by 1 for every 100 damage taken.